meleu/tdd-ruby/hello-world.md

 end
 ```

-Run the test and it should pass.
+Now the test should pass.

 ## Hello, world... again